The Summer of 2008

 I had scarcely completed doggedly home-schooling my daughter through high school in three years.
 (Her home-schooling began in the third grade; home-schooling my son started in the fifth grade and ended after four years of high school, although some might say I home-schooled him through his college English and engineering technical writing classes.)
 I was rummaging through the files of a western (which has yet to even approach draft form).
 I could not decide on a name for the heroine which was a huge indication that I was not ready to start writing that novel during that summer of 2008.

-It was the summer of smoke all throughout the Sacramento Valley and well into the foothills; the summer of the effing federal fish trial in Fresno (alliteration unintended) at which my husband was the key defense witness; the summer of my enforcing the social contract with the two abandoned cats that I adopted.
+It was the summer of smoke from forest fires all throughout the Sacramento Valley and well into the foothills; the summer of the effing federal fish trial in Fresno (alliteration unintended) at which my husband was the key defense witness; the summer of my enforcing the social contract with the two abandoned cats that I adopted.
 (Annabella, the black cat, had become nearly feral.
 Dear Daughter said that when this cat met me, she’d met her match!)

 It was the summer of shopping with my daughter and buying vintage sewing patterns and fabrics for clothes that would never be sewn.
 It was the summer of my son working part-time at his first civil engineering job, and of wearing the Frye boots that I’d talked him into buying at a bargain basement price.
 It was the summer of watching the Chinese blatantly cheat at the Olympics and get away with it.
 It was the summer of our vegetable garden growing nothing because the dense smoke had blocked the sunlight to prevent any hope of germination.
 I began to sing again, after a long period of vocal dormancy, but I could not get through “The Impossible Dream” without crying profusely.
 I also was quilting a quilt made of reproduction William Morris fabrics, stitching as if on a deadline.